 The following table summarizes the main features of the

-igOlapXmlaDataSource downloads the needed data and writes it in an $ig.OlapResult object, which can be obtained through the result property.
-This object has row and column axes containing the hierarchies’ members and an array of data cell objects containing the measure values according to the present measures.
+igOlapFlatDataSource calculates the required data values and writes them in an $ig.OlapResult object which can be obtained through the result property.
+This object has row and column axes containing the hierarchies’ members and an array of data cell objects containing the measure values based on the existing measures.

 The following topics provide additional information related to this topic.

 Adding igOlapFlatDataSource: The topics in this group cover adding

 igOlapFlatDataSource to an HTML page and an ASP.NET MVC View.

 Defining Metadata (igOlapFlatDataSource): This topic explains how to define metadata for the data used with

 igOlapFlatDataSource so that flat data can be presented in multi-dimensional (OLAP) form.

 Configuring the Tabular View of the Result Set by Arranging the Columns, Rows, Filters, and Measures of the Pivot Grid (igOlapFlatDataSource, igOlapXmlaDataSource, igPivotDataSelector, igPivotGrid, igPivotView): This topic explains how to configure the tabular View of the OLAP cube result set by arranging the hierarchies of the pivot grid columns, rows, filters, and measures, either from the grid’s interface or programmatically in the code.

 igPivotDataSelector Overview: This topic provides conceptual information about the